On the Complexity of Neural Computation in Superposition: Introduction

+Our primary measure of complexity is $n$, the number of neurons in $N(F)$.
+We also are interested in the total parameter count of $N(F)$ which is a function of $m$.
+A model is said to compute in superposition if $n < m$.
+We here consider the scenario where both the input and output of the layer are in superposition, and thus the $m$ inputs need to be represented with $n$ dimensions instead of $m$.
+This is fundamentally enabled by the principle of feature sparsity: for any given computation, only a small fraction of the total features are active \cite{transformer_circuits,scaling_monosemanticity_2024}.
+This sparsity is a prerequisite for superposition; without it, the nearly-orthogonal vectors that encode features would suffer from excessive interference, making it impossible to reliably represent more features than neurons.
+Accordingly, feature sparsity is both an empirical reality observed in large models and a foundational assumption in all work on superposition \cite{chan2024superposition,olah2023superposition,distill_circuits,vaintrob_superposition}.

+Reflecting this principle, we impose a feature sparsity constraint on the set of admissible inputs $U$.
+We say $U$ is \emph{feature sparse $v$} if every $u \in U$ has at most $v$ ones.
+When $v \ll m$, this condition enables a compressed, superposed representation for both the $m$ input variables and the $m'$ outputs.
+We define our models of neural network computation in more detail in Section \ref{section: models}.

+\paragraph{Our Results} This paper establishes nearly tight bounds on the resources required for computing several functions in superposition: Neural Permutation, 2-AND, and generalizations of 2-AND.
+We show that using superposition allows $m'$ features to be computed using approximately $\sqrt{m'}$ neurons, but further compression is not possible.

-We use this technique to show that the minimum description of the parameters of the neural network must be at least for a broad class of problems that includes computing a permutation of the input features and computing $m'$ pairwise ANDs of the $m$ input features.
-For neural networks using square matrices and a constant number of bits per parameter, this implies that
+{\bf Lower Bounds:} Our lower bounds hold for a general computational model (defined below), that encompasses neural networks irrespective of specific architectural details like activation functions or connectivity patterns.
+We introduce a general technique within this model, and then use this technique to show that the minimum description of the parameters of the neural network must be at least $\Omega(m' \log m')\text{ bits,}$ for a broad class of problems that includes Neural Permutation, as well as 2-AND$_{m,m'}$.
+For neural networks in our upper bound model using a constant number of bits per parameter, this implies $\Omega(\sqrt{m' \log m'})$ neurons are required.

-This has several interesting implications for neural network compression, a topic of great interest given the memory limitations of today's GPUs \cite{hoefler2021sparsity}.
-The typical representation of the parameters of a neural network is as 8 or 16 bit values, and so asymptotically such neural networks will require $\Omega(m' \log m')$ parameters.
-Moreover, for \textit{quantization} \cite{hoefler2021sparsity}, the process of cutting the number of bits in parameter representations to improve performance, this bound suggests that reducing the number of bits beyond a certain point will require increasing the number of parameters.

-Another form of compression of neural network representations is sparsity \cite{LotteryHypothesis, hoefler2021sparsity}.
-It has been conjectured that typical neural networks contain a sparse sub-network with sometimes 90\% or more of the original parameters removable while preserving accuracy.
-If this kind of sparsification is possible in most cases, then the sub-network has similar expressibility as the original network, and so our lower bounds imply that parameter sparsity is bound by the number of features the network is computing, and any ``lottery ticket'' sparse sub-network \cite{LotteryHypothesis} must use at least $\Omega(m' \log m')$ bits to describe its parameters no matter the size of the original network it is derived from.